lue-bird/elm-typesafe-array/README.md

 # elm-typesafe-array

-A `Arr length` is like an `Array`, but you know more about the amount of elements at compile-time.
+An `Arr length` is like an `Array`, but you know more about the amount of elements at compile-time which can help you access elements safely.

 ```elm
 startChessBoard =